nvhieu1978/plutus-pioneer-program/docs/week3.rst

 ScriptContext
 -------------

-The *ScriptContext* type is defined in package *plutus-ledger-api*, which is a package that, until now, we haven't needed.
-But now we do need it, and it is included in this week's cabal.project file.
-It is defined in module *Plutus.V1.Ledger.Contexts*.
+The ``ScriptContext`` type is defined in package ``plutus-ledger-api``, which is a package that, until now, we haven't needed.
+But now we do need it, and it is included in this week's ``.cabal`` file.
+It is defined in module ``Plutus.V1.Ledger.Contexts``.

 .. code:: haskell

+      data ScriptContext = ScriptContext {
+                  scriptContextTxInfo :: TxInfo,
-      data ScriptContext = ScriptContext{scriptContextTxInfo :: TxInfo, scriptContextPurpose :: ScriptPurpose }
+                  scriptContextPurpose :: ScriptPurpose

-It is a record type (a Haskell type where the fields are given names, rather than being referred to only by their position and type, although it can still be treated in such a manner if desired).
+            }

+It is a record type with two fields.

-The second field is of type *ScriptPurpose*, which is defined in the same module.
+The second field is of type ``ScriptPurpose``, which is defined in the same module.
 It defines for which purpose a script is being run.

 .. code:: haskell

-      -- | Purpose of the script that is currently running data ScriptPurpose
+      data ScriptPurpose
          = Minting CurrencySymbol
          | Spending TxOutRef
          | Rewarding StakingCredential
          | Certifying DCert

-For us, the most important is *Spending*.
+For us, the most important is ``Spending``.
 This is what we have talked about so far in the context of the (E)UTxO model.
 This is when a script is run in order to validate a spending input for a transaction.

-The *Minting* purpose comes into play when you want to define a native token.
+The ``Minting`` purpose comes into play when you want to define a native token.
 Its purpose us to describe under which circumstances the native token can be minted or burned.

-There are also two new brand new purposes - *Rewarding* - related to staking and *Certifying* - related to stake delegation.
+There are also two new brand new purposes - ``Rewarding`` - related to staking and ``Certifying`` - related to stake delegation.

-The most interesting field is *scriptContextTxInfo* which is of type *TxInfo*, also defined in the same module.
+The most interesting field, the one that contains the actual context, is ``scriptContextTxInfo``, which is of type ``TxInfo``, also defined in the same module.

 .. code:: haskell